essaji/crypto-directory/README.md

 # Crypto Directory

-Small frontend project to list crypto exchanges & their details
+Small frontend project to list crypto exchanges & their details.

+## Folder structure
+* `src/routes` contains all the routes & sub-routes if any
+* `src/pages` contains all the pages in the app
+* `src/components` contains all the components which are being used in pages
+* `cypress` contains cypress configuration as well as e2e tests

 ## Get it running locally